bZodeJames/rails_data_flow/README.md

 end
 ```

-This is now available to call in your favorites page.
+@favorites is now available to call in your favorites page, to show each article with a rating of 4 or 5.